OpenSight/janus-cloud/README.md

 ---------------------------

 Some resource files, like sample configuration(with explanations), html test scripts, and etc, are shipped within the project source.
-After installation, these resource would be installed under **<sys.prefix>/opt/janus-cloud** where <sys.prefix> is the root diriectory of your filesystem. or the the root directory of virtual environment if install in a virtual environment.
+After installation, these resource would be installed under **<sys.prefix>/opt/janus-cloud** where <sys.prefix> is the root directory of your filesystem. or the the root directory of virtual environment if install in a virtual environment.

 ### janus-sentinel